Margot Kidder, Lois Lane in the 'Superman' franchise, dies

-LIVINGSTON, Mont.
-(AP) — Margot Kidder, 69, who starred as Lois Lane opposite Christopher Reeve in the Superman film franchise of the late 1970s and early 1980s, has died.
+LOS ANGELES (AP) - Margot Kidder, who starred as Lois Lane opposite Christopher Reeve in the "Superman" film franchise of the 1970s and 1980s, has died.

-Franzen-Davis Funeral Home in Livingston, Mont., posted a notice on its website saying Kidder died Sunday at her home there.
+Kidder died Sunday at her home in Livingston, Montana, according to a notice on the website of Franzen-Davis Funeral Home.
+She was 69.

 No cause or other details were given.